helium/oracles/lora_verifier/README.md

 This crates takes beacon and witness reports as input from an S3 bucket and verifies their integrity against a range of validations and ouputs verified reports to another S3 bucket.
 A verified report can either be of type valid or invalid.

+## S3 Inputs

+- `lora_beacon_ingest_report_v1`: a beacon report produced by the ingestor
+- `lora_witness_ingest_report_v1`: a witness report produced by the ingestor
+- `entropy_report_v1`: an entropy report produced by the entropy service

 ## Validations

-The verifier will periodically query the incoming S3 bucket and load any new beacon or witness reports.
+The verifier will periodically query the incoming S3 bucket and load any new beacon, witness & entropy repots.
 These will be used to populate a postres DB.
 The DB will then be periodically queried to retrieve any beacon reports with an expired entropy lifespan.
-For each such beacon report a list of witnesses will be retrieved and both reports types will then be verified.
+For each such beacon report a list of witnesses will be retrieved and both reports types will then be verified against the following validations:

 beacon reports
 - `interval check`: is the beaconer permitted to beacon at the current time
-- `valid entropy check`:  is the entropy included in the beacon report valid
+- `valid entropy check`:  is the entropy included in the beacon report valid,
 - `assertion check`: has the beaconing hotspot been asserted
 - `entropy interval check`: was the beacon report received within the associated entropy's lifespan
 - `capability check`: is the beaconing hotspot permitted to participate in POC